Dynamic boundary conditions with noise for energy balance models coupled to geophysical flows: Introduction

 A central aspect in our system is the analysis of the {\em dynamic boundary condition} for the surface temperature, given by \(T|_{\Gamma_u} = \rho\).
 Dynamic boundary conditions have, of course, been previously studied, both in the weak and strong sense.
 We refer here e.\ g., to the work of Denk, Pr\"uss and Zacher \cite{Denk2008}, who considered dynamic boundary conditions for diffusion, surface diffusion, the linearised Stefan problem, and linearised free boundary value problems for the Navier-Stokes equations.
 Furthermore, Pr\"uss, Racke, and Zheng \cite{Pruss2006} obtained a strong well-posedness result for the Cahn-Hillard equation with dynamic boundary condition.

-Let us also mention that Diaz and Tello \cite{Diaz07} proved the existence of a weak solution to certain energy balance models, where the fluid is {\em passive}, in the sense that the velocity $u$ of the fluid is prescribed and not part of the problem.
+Let us also mention that D\'iaz and Tello \cite{Diaz07} proved the existence of a weak solution to certain energy balance models, where the fluid is {\em passive}, in the sense that the velocity $u$ of the fluid is prescribed and not part of the problem.

 There is a large literature on stochastic fluid systems or stochastic heat systems with noise or with noise on the boundary.
 We refer here for example to the work of Cerrai and Freidlin \cite{Cerrai2011} or Debussche, Fuhrmann and Tessitore \cite{Debussche2007}, Brzezniak, Goldys, Peszat and Russo \cite{Russo2015}, Binz, Hieber, Hussein and Saal \cite{Binz2024}.
 Regarding the primitive equations with additive or multiplicative noise, we refer to \cite{Guo2009} and \cite{Deubussche2012,Vicol2014}.
 For further results focusing on linear boundary conditions and solutions with $\rL^2(\rH^1)$ regularity, we refer to \cite{Bonaccorsi2006,Wang2009}.
 Note that in contrast to the above cited studies, we consider \emph{dynamic boundary conditions in the strong sense subject to noise}.